woodlandChess/woodlandChess.github.io/README.md

 ## ♟ Overview

 **Woodland Chess** is a mobile-first, browser-native chess application with a handcrafted dark design system.
-It plays entirely client-side — no server, no account, no tracking — with Stockfish 18 Lite running as a Web Worker via WebAssembly.
+It plays entirely client-side, with no server, no account, and no tracking; Stockfish 18 Lite runs as a Web Worker via WebAssembly.
 Ten historical playing schools shape the engine's opening repertoire, and three difficulty tiers adjust its Skill Level and search time.

 The visual design inherits from the *Abyssal Liturgy* aesthetic: near-black surfaces, muted grey tokens, Cormorant Garamond italics for display text, and Jost for interface copy.
 Every spacing value, colour token, and easing curve is defined as a CSS custom property so the system can be extended without touching component markup.